Headache and behavioral changes.

 Loading Stack -

 0 images remaining

-A bifrontal mass with abnormal signal crossing the corpus callosum associated with moderate frontal mass effect, extensive vasogenic oedema and bulging of the genu of the corpus callosum.
+A bifrontal mass with abnormal signal crossing the corpus callosum associated with moderate frontal mass effect, extensive vasogenic edema and bulging of the genu of the corpus callosum.

 There are large rounded areas iso to hypointense T2 signal that display dense contrast enhancement on either side of the midline within both frontal lobes, with no necrosis.

-Mild generalised diffusion restriction is present within the areas that display enhancement suggesting increased cellularity.
+Mild generalized diffusion restriction is present within the areas that display enhancement suggesting increased cellularity.

 No additional enhancing lesions are seen elsewhere.